NorthumbriaResearchComputing/oswald-docs/docs/quickstart/software-environment.md

 Most of the software you will use on Oswald is installed in what is called a “Modules Environment”.

-On a traditional Unix/Linux system, software and libraries added by users are installed in globally-available directories (such as `/bin`, `/sbin`, `/usr/bin`, `/usr/local/bin`, `/lib`, and `/usr/lib`) alongside operating system software and libraries.
+On a traditional Unix/Linux system, software and libraries added by users are installed alongside operating system software and libraries in standard directories (such as `/bin`, `/sbin`, `/usr/bin`, `/usr/local/bin`, `/lib`, and `/usr/lib`).
 This makes it difficult to separate user and system software and install multiple different versions of the same software or library at the same time.

-A modules environment provides the means to bundle each software or library package into a self contained module which:
+A modules environment provides the means to bundle each software or library package into a self contained module so that:

-- Keeps user and system software and libraries separate
+- System software and libraries are kept separate
-- Allows different versions of the same software or library to be installed
+- Different versions of the same software or library can be installed
-- Allows a user to configure their environment the way they need it
+- Each user can configure their environment the way they need it

 ## Using Modules

 Managing software in a modules environment is done with the various sub-commands of the `module` command.

-To know what software and libraries are currently in use in your environment after you log in, you can use the `module list` command.
+To know what software and libraries are currently in use in your environment, you can use the `module list` command.
 This will show something like:
 ```
 $ module list
 Currently Loaded Modulefiles:
  1) gcc/5.2.0   2) slurm/15.08.6
 ```

-To use a particular piece of software or library, you must load the module associated with that software into your environment.
-This is done with `module load <module_name>`, replacing `<module_name>` with the name of the module associated with the software you want to use.
+To use a particular piece of software or library, you must load the module for that software into your environment.
+This is done with `module load <module_name>`, replacing `<module_name>` with the name of the module for the software you want to use.
 A list of module names and the software they contain can be found on the [Software List](/software/software-list) page.

 As an example, lets say you want to use version 16.0.4 of the Intel compilers.
 You can load the Intel compiler module using the `load` sub-command and then list the loaded modules: